midnightmeat/nil-protocol/README.md

 - **The breath.** A fixed 3-second pause before anything happens.
 Every time.
 Regardless.
 - **The coin.** 70% silence, 30% speech.
 Random, not strategic.
-- **The whisper.** Claude with no history, 15-token ceiling, and a two-word system prompt: *"Do not help."*
+- **The whisper.** Claude with no history, 5-token ceiling, and a system prompt built from prohibitions. *Do not help.
+Do not introduce yourself.
+Do not ask questions.*

 The implementation is in [`space/`](./space/).